Exploratory study suggests targeted instruction may improve phoneme blending and word reading skills

 The researchers designed an intervention to support the development of phoneme blending skills.
 The teaching program was delivered by Teaching Assistants working with 10 children with Down syndrome in mainstream schools in England who had previously participated in a larger, controlled trial of a comprehensive reading and language intervention.
 The children’s progress on a range of phonological and reading measures was monitored during a period prior to receiving the intervention to provide a comparison for progress observed while receiving the intervention.

 The intervention was delivered in 30 daily sessions lasting 10 to 15 minutes (over 6 weeks).
 Each session comprised of six activities introducing 2 or 3 new letter sounds every second day: visual blending with pictures, visual blending, oral blending with pictures, oral blending, nonword reading and sentence reading.
 Sessions progressed through the sequence of phonemes outlined in Letters and Sounds.
 The intervention was scripted and Teaching Assistants were provided with the necessary resources, together with a manual and DVD-based training, including a demonstration of each of the teaching activities.
 The intervention was delivered alongside the book reading and sight word learning activities contained within the comprehensive reading and language intervention they were using with the children.[4,5]

 The researchers found that during the intervention period, the children, on average, made more progress on measures of single word reading and phoneme blending than they had done during the comparison period.
 Teaching Assistants reported that the intervention was easy to implement and enjoyable and had benefits for the children’s development.

-Although this study should be interpeted with caution, it is encouraging to see some children benfiting and teachers may wish to consider how they teach phoneme blending to children with Down syndrome - particularly those struggling with blending.
+Although this study should be interpreted with caution, it is encouraging to see some children benefiting and teachers may wish to consider how they teach phoneme blending to children with Down syndrome - particularly those struggling with blending.